RedisLabs/redisraft/docs/ExternalSharding.md

 ```

 RedisRaft will validate the full configuration passed to a RAFT.SHARDGROUP REPLACE command to ensure that its internally consistent.
 Namely, that every defined slot is in a consistent configuration.
-Only one cluster can be defned with a slot if its stable, and while two clusters can be defined to be importing and migrating, respectively, there can be only one cluster of each.
+Only one cluster can be defined with a slot if its stable, and while two clusters can be defined to be importing and migrating, respectively, there can be only one cluster of each.